This article is a continuation of my journey to financial-freedom. If you haven’t already, start with these:

 - and takes away too much of my time

-As a food consultant (some say entrepreneur as I do multiple things including running a cooking school called New Malaysian Kitchen and writing cookbooks), I have plenty of opportunities to make more.
-But I turned down projects that seems to pay a lot, but takes away a lot from me.
+As a food consultant (some say entrepreneur as I do multiple things including running a cooking school called New Malaysian Kitchen, write cookbooks, and run my Youtube channel), I have plenty of opportunities to make more.
+But I turned down projects that seem to pay a lot, but takes away a lot from me.

 Nowadays turn down some work.
 I rather earn much less money than working on projects that at the end robs me of my time, health, and mental sanity.
 Of course, the fact that I: